 Best of all, all the lodges on the Gunflint offer lower rates in March.
 Days are longer, and it's warm enough to have a picnic on the trail.
 If you can push aside those daydreams of daffodils, "spring'' is the time to go.

-Accommodations: Rates go down in March, not because the snow isn't good, but because many people forget it's so good.
-The trail association has a vacancy search page on its Web site.
+Accommodations: Skiing generally is good from November through March, and often into April.
+Lodge rates go down in March, not because the snow isn't good, but because many people forget it's so good.

 Golden Eagle Lodge has a mixture of older and new cabins, some with whirlpools, and a log lodge.
 800-346-2203.

-On the other side of the road, on the Banadad Trail, Ted and Barbara Young of Boundary Country Trekking/Little Ollie Lake Lodging rent B&B rooms, cabins and yurts, peaked-roof canvas huts with wood-fire stoves, 800-322-8327.
+On the other side of the road, on the Banadad Trail, Ted and Barbara Young of Boundary Country Trekking rent two B&B rooms and a yurts, a peaked-roof canvas huts with a wood-fire stove, 800-322-8327.

 Cross River Lodge, formerly Moosehorn Lodge, has cabins and B&B rooms, 888-238-5975.

-Dining: Don't miss dinner at the Trail Center's Black Bear Bar & Restaurant, in the central Gunflint.
+Dining: Don't miss dinner at the Trail Center Lodge, in the central Gunflint.
 The outside, built for a 1930s logging camp, isn't much to look at, but the inside is adorned with a hodgepodge of old tin signs, moose racks, loggers' saws, wooden wheels and snowshoes.

 © Beth Gauper

-The 29-kilometer Banadad Trail connects the central and upper systems and is used by Boundary Country Trekking and Old Northwoods Lodge.
+The 29-kilometer Banadad Trail connects the central and upper systems and is used by Boundary Country Trekking and lodges around Poplar Lake.

 Excursions: Boundary Country Trekking organizes lodge-to-lodge and yurt-to-yurt skiing.

-Snowshoeing/hiking: Two half-mile trails provide lovely views of this pristine wilderness.
 Thirteen miles from Grand Marais, the Northern Light Lake Trail climbs up Blueberry Hill to its bald basalt pate and a panorama of the lake and Brule River stretching into the distance.
-Many varieties of lichen grow here, as well as blueberries.
+Sometimes the parking lot isn't plowed, however.